-Veteran and master filmmaker Sidney Lumet (we would particularly recommend Network and Dog Day Afternoon) directs this melodrama/thriller, from a script by playwright-turned-screenwriter Kelly Masterson.
-The title comes from an Irish saying, "may you be in heaven half an hour before the Devil knows you're dead"… point being that few of our souls would come up spotless if Mr Satan got the chance to check it out.
+Veteran, master filmmaker Sidney Lumet directs this melodrama-thriller, from a script by playwright-turned-screenwriter Kelly Masterson.
+The title comes from an Irish saying, "may you be in heaven half an hour before the Devil knows you're dead"… point being that few of our souls would come up spotless if Satan got the chance to check it out.
 This is the story of a divided New York family, and two brothers who attempt to pull off a perfect, victimless crime in order to save their monetary woes.

 Features a spine tingling cast; Philip Seymour Hoffman is Andy, a frustrated, drug-abusing stockbroker who is unable to please his wife Gina – played by Marisa Tomei.
 Gina’s lover is Andy’s brother; the broke Hank – played by Ethan Hawk.
 Albert Finney and Rosemary Harris, the brother’s parents, run a jewelry store.

 The crime, a heist from their parents own store, is Andy’s idea and he convinces the timid Hank it’s the only way out of their problems.